SteeltoeOSS/Documentation/docs/connectors/redis.md

 The `AddRedisConnectionMultiplexer(Configuration)` method call configures the `IConnectionMultiplexer` by using the configuration built by the application and adds the connection to the service container.

->NOTE: If necessary, you can use both `IDistributedCache` and `IConnectionMultiplexer` in your application.
+>If necessary, you can use both `IDistributedCache` and `IConnectionMultiplexer` in your application.

 ### Use IConnectionMultiplexer